OCR-D/spec/ocrd_zip.md

 * `bagit-info.txt` MAY additionally contain these tags:
   * `X-Ocrd-Mets`: Alternative path to the mets.xml file if its path IS NOT `/data/mets.xml`
   * `X-Ocrd-Manifestation-Depth`: Whether all URL are dereferenced as files or only some
-* A file `url-sources.txt` MUST exist and contain a mapping from local file name to URL

 ### `X-Ocrd-Mets`